 Massachusetts general law chapter 266 section 30a

 - any person who intentionally transfers any merchandise displayed, held, stored or offered for sale by any store or retail establishment;

 - Or, from the container in or on which the same shall be displayed to any other container

 - with the intent to deprive the merchant of all or some part of the retail value

-Where the goods are under $100 the penalty for a first offense is a fine of not more than $250, for a second offense a fine of not less than $100 not more than $500 and for third offense jail for not more than two years and fine
+Where the goods are under $100 the penalty is a fine of not more than $250.
+Then for a second offense a fine of not less than $100 and not more than $500.
+Finally, for third offense jail for not more than two years and fine

 Massachusetts Shoplifting Attorney

 Massachusetts Shoplifting Attorney Patrick Donovan is a former prosecutor.
 As an Assistant District Attorney Patrick Donovan prosecuted many shoplifting cases.
 As a Massachusetts shoplifting attorney Patrick Donovan uses that experience to help each of his clients.
 Attorney Donovan has represented clients in over fifty courts in Massachusetts.
-As a Massachusetts Defense attorney Patrick Donovan has gotten great results for people charged with all types of shoplifting.
+Massachusetts Defense attorney, Patrick Donovan fights for the best result for people charged with all shoplifting.

 If you or someone you know has been charged with shoplifting contact Massachusetts Shoplifting Attorney Patrick Donovan at (617) 479-1800.

-Massachusetts Shoplifting Attorney Patrick T. Donovan represent clients in:
+Massachusetts Shoplifting Attorney Patrick T. Donovan represents clients in: